Literature of French - speaking countries for language teachers 4100-IVLITFRA

 Social competences: the graduate is prepared to

-S_K01: pursue lifelong learning
+S_K01: engage in lifelong learning

 Assessment criteria